 A stroke occurs when blood flow to the brain is interrupted, leaving brain cells without the oxygen needed to remain viable.
 This potentially fatal attack on the brain affects more than 750,000 people each year in the United States, according to Centers for Disease Control.
-The concerned Washington D.C. and Baltimore medical malpractice attorneys of Schochor and Staton, P.A. want to ensure that the public is armed with life-saving information about this deadly health problem.
+The concerned Washington D.C. and Baltimore medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. want to ensure that the public is armed with life-saving information about this deadly health problem.

 The most important things to know about strokes